m92vyas/llm-reader/Cheaper_Alternative.md

 # A Cost Effective Alternative to paid options like Firecrawl

 - Firecrawl does not provide Pay-As-You-Go Pricing, you can use [Scrappey](https://scrappey.com/?ref=rishi) to get HTML page source without getting blocked and then pass it to the llm-reader `get_processed_text` function to get LLM Ready Text.
+- You can use any API to get HTML page source or your own set up as well.
+I have found [Scrappey](https://scrappey.com/?ref=rishi) to be most cost effective and performant.

 ---